spatie/file-system-watcher/README.md

 You can pass as many directories as you like to `path`.

 To start watching, call the `start` method.
+Note that the `start` method will never end.
+Any code after that will not be executed.

+To make sure that the watcher keeps watching in production, monitor the script or command that starts it with something like [Supervisord](http://supervisord.org).

 ### Detected the type of change